Best Bills Betting Lines 2022

 Still, the offseason has unquestionably been a success, avoiding any glaring holes on the roster.
 Further, while they’re pressed tight to the cap, they could be a potential home for ring-chasing free agents available now and after June 1 cuts.

-Note: These Bills futures bet odds are current as of Tuesday, May 17, at 5 p.m.
+Note: These Bills futures bet odds are current as of Friday, Aug.
+19, at 5 p.m.
 ET.
-Be careful, as many of these NFL odds might shift as we get closer to the 2022 NFL season.
+You can find more odds at these US betting sites.
+But be careful, as many of these NFL futures odds might shift as we get closer to the 2022 NFL season.

 - Make Playoffs: Yes (-600) / No (+425)